fnuecke/ccapis/README.md

 os.loadAPI("apis/state")
 local program = state.new("/.program-state")

 -- Add some states.
-Mind the colon! program:add("start", function()
+Mind the colon!
+The first state added to the state -- machine is assumed to be the entry state. program:add("start", function()
     print("Running program...")
     stateGlobal = "This variable is available in all states."